 “Well,” I said, taking a moment to think.
 “I have a keen interest in social issues.
 I can see myself in government, some kind of leadership role … yes … that’s the only way to make change.
 And I love speaking in front of crowds.
 I feel the power to motivate an audience to take action, to make the world a better place.”

 My teacher nodded approvingly.
 “Ashleigh, I’d like to suggest you consider a career in politics.”
 My eyes lit up.
 I rushed home and began my research.
 I had never felt more enlightened.
 I remembered the Holocaust survivor I’d met in fifth grade.
 How deep inside me, a seed had been planted – a desire to see every person free regardless of gender, race, or religion.
 That seed was ready to grow.

 ... deep inside me, a seed had been planted – a desire to see every person free regardless of gender, race or religion...

 The next day I made a promise to my social studies teacher.
 I would become a leader who would protect human rights and make sure another genocide wouldn’t ever happen.

-The decision I made that day, shifted everything for me, and since then I have continued to pursue my dreams with passion.
-Being born with a cleft lip gave me experiences that have become part of my motivation to empower others.
-For those born different, whether that be a cleft lip, or cleft palate or another severe condition, I know the importance of embracing being different.
+The decision I made that day shifted everything for me, and since then, I have continued to pursue my dreams with passion.
+Being born with a cleft lip gave me experiences that have become my motivation to empower others.
+I know the importance of embracing being different, whether it be a cleft lip, cleft palate, or another severe condition.

 Now, I’m eighteen years old.
 I’m chasing my dream of inspiring others to use their uniqueness as an asset.
 I will continue to spread awareness, advocating, and working to make the world a better place.

-And now, instead of looking in the mirror, wishing I was born different.
-I now see myself as the mirror … the mirror for others to see themselves flying free; the mirror for those who feel different to see what they are capable of if they put their minds to it.
+And now, instead of looking in the mirror and wishing I was born different, I see myself as the mirror … the mirror for others to see themselves flying free; the mirror for those who feel different to see what they are capable of if they put their minds to it.